deebot/ROSDev_Guide/README.md

 		colcon build --packages-select turtlecontrol --symlink-install

   This command saves us the hassle of building again when we make change to our python code for the node.
+But for this to work it is necessary to have twistControl.py should be make executable using chmod +x twistControl.py